City Jobs

 Specialized Licenses or Certifications:

-· Has or is willing to obtain certifications in CDL, and Roadway Scholar through the LHTAC T2 Program.
+· Has or willing to obtain certifications in wastewater collections, water distributions, CDL, and Roadway Scholar through the LHTAC T2 Program.

 Working Conditions: